kish1n/cppshot/README.md

 Linux Setup:
 These tools depends on the fish shell, clang++ and libc++.
+The `bin/` folder needs to be added to the PATH env var.
+This can be done with `fish_add_path /your/path/to/cppshot/bin/`.
 The BMI for the std module must be built once so it can be referenced in future builds.
 It can be built through: `clang++ -Wall -Wextra -Wpedantic -Wshadow -std=c++23 -O2 /usr/share/libc++/v1/std.cppm --precompile -o linux_bin/std.pcm -stdlib=libc++`.
-To create new files with import std, make sure to pass `-m` option when creating a new file.

 Example Flow:
-`n -m A`: creates a template named A.cpp that uses `import std;` for faster compilation.
+`n -m A`: creates a c++ file named A.cpp that uses the `import std;` template for faster compilation.
 `b A`: build and execute A, by default, taking input from a file `in` if it exists in the current directory.

-The Windows scripts are not actively maintained and are use-at-your-own-risk.
+Performance:
+Using the above example flow, the compilation time is 0.04 seconds of the template.
+When using the template with regular stdlib header files, compilation time is 0.42 seconds on my machine.
+Recorded on CachyOS with AMD Ryzen 9950X3D CPU @ 5.7GHZ.